educational-resources-and-services/bibletags-widget/README.md

 * Do first beta release for different pieces (data, widget, widget-script) thinking well about where to indicate version history
 * Get Greek working
 * Get basic tagging functionality working
+* Get usfm working, and add examples to the API docs
 * Make sure widget-script includes all API aspects it needs to so as to not require foreseeable changes.
 * Indicate in API which pieces are not yet implemented
 * Make public
+* Get marketing site working
+* Make API docs an HTML file at bibletags.org
 * Get full UI working for tagging

   Possible established Bible search languages to use: json-ld, named attributes, url-query